ptarmiganlabs/butler/butler-docs/docs/rest.md

 ## Versioning of the REST API
 This is a very wide and complex topic in itself.
-For now Butler uses a very simple and rather naive approach, by just prefixing the endpoint name with a version number.
+For now Butler uses a very simple and rather naive approach, by just prefixing the endpoint name with a version number, e.g. http://FQDN/v2/EndpointName/...
 This allows Butler to support multiple versions, and old versions to be (possibly) deprecated in the future.